 So far I’ve prepared 9 recipes, from Savory Pie with Sage & Wild Mushrooms to Dal with Nigella & Tomatoes.
 For some of the examples see week 22 2022.
 The first recipe I tried out was Quiche with Broccoli, Gruyère & Parmaham, which is a favorite.

 Our all-time favorite recipe so far is the Pancake Breakfast with Forest Fruits & Lemon Butter.
 Other recipes we loved are the Savory Breakfast Pie with Pancetta, Eggs & Green Asparagus and Creamy Gnocchi Recipe with Dolcelatte, Figs and Hazelnuts.
 When I prepare the Pizza with Meatballs, Cherrytomatoes & Mozzarella again, I will bake the meatballs first before placing them on the pizza.
 They gave off a lot of fluid this way.

 That’s All On The Quick Roasting Tin Review

 Hope you’re as enthusiastic on this cookbook as I am.
 I’ve already scheduled some more recipes for the next weeks, some recipes like the pizza are on the menu again and some new ones.
-Another review on the blog are from the cookbooks Strooigoed and De Bijbel van de Indonesische Keuken.
+Other reviews on the blog are from the cookbooks Strooigoed and De Bijbel van de Indonesische Keuken.